A Sport For Everyone – Understanding The Benefits And Growth Of Disc Golf In Australia

 Statistics about the health of Australians, in general, are shocking, as nearly 25% of younger individuals are overweight and 63% of adults struggle with their health.
 Obesity in the country costs nearly $60 billion annually, and while this figure is spread across multiple areas of care, consider how much it could go down if people were able to get out and play a few rounds of disc golf every week, thus improving their health with ease?

 It’s not just the number when we step on the scale that calls for a reexamination of how we spend our time, but our emotional and mental health can also be significantly improved by this increased time outdoors.
-Up to 40% of young people have experienced some form of depression, and while it may sound superficial, spending time in the sunshine with friends while throwing frisbees can make a huge difference toward a more balanced mood.
+Up to 40% of young people have experienced some form of depression, and while it may sound superficial, spending time in the sunshine with friends while practicing disc golf grips and throws can make a huge difference toward a more balanced mood.

 Like many other sports, disc golf offers participants the ability to focus on a particular skill set and measure their growth over time.
 Rather than offering a one-time activity that temporarily keeps people off of their smartphones or video games, it’s a game that will continuously challenge you but only to the level that you so desire.
 Individuals who are more competition-minded will love the option to play in local tournaments against others to see how their skills compare.